ShuDun23/t-Welsch-and-RAR1MC/README.md

 All experiments are conducted using MATLAB r2024b.

+For real world images:

 - To reproduce Figure 8, please run main1.m

 - To reproduce Table III & IV, please run main2.m

+For synthetic random data:

-- In addition, we provide two detailed examples reproducing Fig.5(b) and Fig.6(c).
+- we provide two detailed examples for reproducing Fig.5(b) and Fig.6(c).
+Please find main_sigma1.m and main_sigma2.m, respectively.

+For MIMO radar data:

+- ss

 For detailed hyperparameter settings, please refer to the latest paper.